 With over a decade of experience in policy research, Katharina Umpfenbach has led and contributed to various projects dealing with energy sector decarbonisation.
 For example, she assisted the German Federal Ministry for the Environment (BMUB) in adapting the national support scheme for solar energy and supported the negotiations for the EU 2030 energy and climate targets.
 She also worked on the Bundesland's long-term climate policy strategy with Baden-Württemberg's Ministry of the Environment.

 In addition to her research and consultancy work, Katharina teaches students from University of Notre Dame and Duke University.
 She also regularly presents her insights during visitor programmes for journalists and policy makers from accross the world who seek to better understand the implications of energy sector transformation.

 Prior to joining Ecologic Institute, Katharina Umpfenbach worked at the United Nations Environment Programme (UNEP) in Washington DC.
-During her time at UNEP, she helped fostering cooperation between North American NGOs and UNEP and contributed to environmental assessment reports.
-She also worked in the German Bundestag.
+During her time at UNEP, she helped foster cooperation between North American NGOs and UNEP and contributed to environmental assessment reports.
+She also interned in the German Bundestag.

-Katharina Umpfenbach was awarded the MSc in Environmental Change and Management with distinction from Oxford University.
-Her master’s thesis compared policies for promoting renewable heat in the United Kingdom and Germany [pdf, English, 686 KB].
-In her previous studies at the Humboldt-Universität zu Berlin (Germany), Katharina Umpfenbach studied history, political science, and economics.
+Katharina Umpfenbach was awarded a MSc in Environmental Change and Management with distinction from Oxford University.
+In her previous studies at the Humboldt-Universität in Berlin (Germany), Katharina Umpfenbach studied history, political science and economics.
 Her studies were supported by the German National Academic Foundation.